Disability provisions for exams

 Students with disability may need adjustments to assessment tasks and exams at their local school.

-Your child’s school can decide on and approve any adjustments for school-based assessment tasks that will allow your child to demonstrate what they know.
+Your child’s school can decide on and approve any adjustments for school-based assessment tasks that will allow your child to demonstrate what they know and what they can do in relation to syllabus outcomes.

 The Disability Standards for Education 2005 require schools to provide reasonable adjustments for students with disability to allow them to access assessment tasks on the same basis as all other students.